 Last by no means least is choosing their next topic.
 If a student chooses which topic they will revise in their next session at the end of a session they are more likely to pick one that they find harder because at this stage of the revision session you are feeling quite confident and pleased with the progress you have made.

 Choose now, win later!

-That’s it, 7 simple strategies and a few novel ideas, all of which I have tested and been given great feedback on.
+That’s it, 7 simple strategies and a few novel ideas, all of which I have tested and been given great feedback.

-I have put all of these together in a nice PDF which is available as the ULTIMATE Study Plan in my store for £4.99 (see the shop tab at the top of this page).
+I have put all of these together in a nice PDF which is available as the ULTIMATE Study Plan in my store for £4.99.
 Also in the PDF I give the ideal timings for a 30, 45 and 60-minute longs session.
 I break down just how long should be spent on each section.

 Here are some more articles you may find useful: